deepanshs/mrsimulator/docs/user_guide/method/method_advanced_user.rst

 While NMR measurements take place in the time domain, ``mrsimulator`` simulates the corresponding multi-dimensional spectra directly in the frequency domain.
-The :py:meth:`~mrsimulator.method.Method` object in ``mrsimulator`` needs only a few details of the NMR pulse sequence to generate the spectrum.
-It mimics the result of the pulse sequence given the desired transition pathways and their effective frequency in each spectroscopic dimension of the dataset.
+The :ref:`method_api` object in ``mrsimulator`` needs only a few details of the NMR pulse sequence to generate the spectrum.
+It mimics the result of the pulse sequence given the desired transition pathways and their complex amplitudes and average frequencies in each spectroscopic dimension of the dataset.
 To this end, a :ref:`method_api` object is organized according to the UML diagram below.

 .. figure:: ../../_static/MethodUML.*